xgfe/xg-command-freepack/README.md

 # xg-command-freepack
-xg tag pulgin, for use freepack.
+xg tag plugin, for use freepack.

 ## Usage
 ```shell